-- If the container is hot, that means it absorbed microwave energy and it is not microwave-safe
+- If the container is hot, that means it absorbed microwave energy and is not microwave-safe

 Is it safe to put a microwave in a cabinet?

 It is not safe to put a microwave in a cabinet.
 Most microwaves are made for countertop use.
-There are, however, microwaves available on the market that you can install in a cabinet - microwave drawers, built-in microwaves, countertop microwaves that vent from the front and can be built-in are the types of microwaves you can install in a cabinet.
+There are, however, microwaves available on the market that you can install in a cabinet.
+Microwave drawers, built-in microwaves, and countertop microwaves that vent from the front and can be built-in, are the types you can install in a cabinet.

-So, in order to be sure just check the operation manual of your product and see if it is suitable for cabinet installation.
-If you don't want to bother finding the user manual of your microwave simply check if your microwave vents from the front. (i.e. side, top, or back vents indicate that you need to have space for the air to circulate near those areas)
+In order to be sure, just check the operation manual of your product and see if it is suitable for cabinet installation.
+If you don't want to bother finding the user manual of your microwave, simply check if your microwave vents from the front.
+Side, top, or back vents indicate that you need to have space for the air to circulate near those areas.